 So, while 100 calories of broccoli and 100 calories of doughnuts contain the same amount of energy, they affect your body and food choices much differently.

-Four cups (340 grams) of broccoli have 100 calories and pack eight grams of fiber.
-Conversely, just one-half of a medium-sized glazed doughnut provides 100 calories, largely from refined carbs and fats (
+Three cups (270 grams) of raw broccoli have close to 100 calories and pack 7 grams of fiber.
+Conversely, just two doughnut holes provide a little over 100 calories, largely from refined carbs and fats (

 Now imagine eating four cups of broccoli in one sitting.
-Not only would it take a lot of time and effort to chew, but its high fiber content would leave you feeling much fuller than eating one-half of a doughnut, in which case you will most likely eat the other half.
+Not only would it take a lot of time and effort to chew, but its high fiber content would leave you feeling much fuller than eating two doughnut holes, in which case you will most likely want to eat more.

 As a result, a calorie is not just a calorie.
 You should also focus on diet quality to increase dietary adherence and fat loss.